Lombiq/Utility-Scripts/Readme.md

 - Azure: To help working with the Azure cloud.
     - Copy-ToAzureDevelopmentStorage: Copies all files from the specified folder to Azure Development Storage.
     - Start-AzureStorageEmulator: Starts the Microsoft Azure Storage Emulator.
+- Ftp: For working with FTP directories and files.
+    - Get-FtpDirectory: Recursively downloads a folder from an FTP server.
+    - Get-FtpFiles: Downloads all files from a folder on an FTP server.
+    - New-FtpDirectory: Recursively uploads a folder to an FTP server.
+    - Remove-FtpDirectory: Recursively removes a folder on an FTP server.
+    - Rename-FtpDirectory: Renames a folder on an FTP server.
 - Orchard1: For Orchard 1.x tasks.
     - Reset-AppDataFolder: Clears the App_Data folder from temporary files.
     - Restart-Site: Restarts an Orchard 1.x app in IIS.